Act One: 10 years

 Hallucination!
 Only a hallucination! she told herself, unable to clutch her hands into fists in fear.
 Soon I will be able to move again, and it will be gone, and…

-Two black hands clumped onto the footboard of the bed.
+Two black hands clumped over the footboard of the bed.
 Then it stood up, now looking like a person with unnaturally long limbs.
 With that voice still screaming inside her, she used all of her will and did not look at its face.
 She could see that strange winking and flashing of its face in the periphery of her vision, but it was out of focus.

 It wants you to look at its face, that voice inside her warned.
 Don’t do it!
 But the voice was weaker now, losing volume and passion, like a puppy being distracted from play by sleep.